Spine Surgery in North Carolina

 A spine tumor is a growth of cells (mass) surrounding the spinal cord.
 Some spine tumors are malignant (cancerous), but others are not.
 Removing the tumor can relieve pressure on the spinal cord.
 Spine tumors that have spread to the spine from other areas (metastasis) are called secondary spine tumors.

 As the tumor grows, it can affect blood vessels, vertebrae and nerve roots.
 It is important to start treatment as soon as the tumor is discovered.
-When radiation treatments or chemotherapy have not been as effective as hoped, your doctor may suggest removing the tumor surgically.
-Learn more about spine tumor surgery from our Health Library.
+When radiation treatments or chemotherapy have not been as effective as hoped, your doctor may suggest removing the tumor through spine surgery.